 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information about possible long-term or late effects.)

-Recurrence is not uncommon in both low-grade and malignant childhood brain tumors and may occur many years after initial treatment.
+Relapse is not uncommon in both low-grade and malignant childhood brain tumors and may occur many years after initial treatment.
 Disease may occur at the primary tumor site or, especially in malignant tumors, at noncontiguous central nervous system (CNS) sites.
-Systemic relapse is rare but may occur.
-At time of recurrence, a complete evaluation for extent of relapse is indicated for all malignant tumors and, at times, for lower-grade lesions.
-Biopsy or surgical re-resection may be necessary for confirmation of relapse and/or tumor transformation over time, including change in grade and molecular makeup.[1,2] Other entities, such as secondary tumor and treatment-related brain necrosis, may be clinically indistinguishable from tumor recurrence.
+Systemic relapse is rare but may occur in some tumor types.
+At recurrence, a complete evaluation for extent of relapse is indicated for all malignant tumors and, at times, for lower-grade lesions.
+Biopsy or surgical re-resection may be necessary for confirmation of relapse or the diagnosis of tumor transformation, which can include a change in grade and molecular makeup.[1,2] Other entities, such as secondary tumor and treatment-related intratumoral necrosis or frank brain necrosis, may be clinically indistinguishable from tumor recurrence.
 The determination of the need for surgical intervention must be individualized on the basis of the initial tumor type, the length of time between initial treatment and the reappearance of the lesion, and other clinical parameters.

 Early-phase therapeutic trials may be available for selected patients via Children's Oncology Group phase I institutions, the Pediatric Brain Tumor Consortium, or other entities.